By Admin | On November 1, 2012 | Comments (0)

 The Literary Ladies’ Guide to the Writing Life by Nava Atlas

-In The Literary Ladies’ Guide to the Writing Life, Nava Atlas explores the writing life through the journals, letters, and diaries of twelve celebrated women writers, including such renowned authors as Jane Austen, Charlotte Bronte, Madeleine L‘Engle, Anaïs Nin, George Sand, Edith Wharton, and Virginia Woolf.
+In The Literary Ladies’ Guide to the Writing Life, Nava Atlas explores the writing life through the journals, letters, and diaries of twelve celebrated women writers, including such renowned authors as Jane Austen, Charlotte Brontë, Madeleine L‘Engle, Anaïs Nin, George Sand, Edith Wharton, Virginia Woolf, and others.

 Becoming a Writer by Dorothea Brande